anubhavtiwari0216/Network-Security-/README.md

 🚀 How to Use

-Clone the repository:
+Clone the repository,
-Open files in respective tools.
+Open files in respective tools,
 Run programs and explore concepts.

 🎯 Objective
-To understand networking concepts
+To understand networking concepts,
-To learn cybersecurity basics
+To learn cybersecurity basics,
-To implement practical labs for academic learning
+To implement practical labs for academic learning.

 📌 Future Updates
-Advanced Ethical Hacking Tools
+Advanced Ethical Hacking Tools,
-Web Security Projects
+Web Security Projects,
-Digital Forensics Basics
+Digital Forensics Basics.

 ⭐ Support
 If you like this project, give it a ⭐ on GitHub!